ReqEng-Analysis/Ashlynn_Glitz-Glitter_Boutique/BusinessAnalysis.md

 # 4. Business operational requirements
   ## 4.1 Business processes
+  * Customers can browse through previous designs and choose whether they would like a previous design or can generate their own.
+This generated design is simply a description of what they would like as their design.
+The majority of designs are documented on the Facebook storefront, but some can also be found on the website.
+  * The customers can submit their order on the website or directly message the business to submit their order.
+  * Invoices and payment is processed and submitted using Paypal.
+This invoice is sent to the customer's e-mail address after products being ordered are specified.
+  * After both the payment and designs for the products are submitted, the product is handmade, then shipped/delivered to the customer.
+  * The alternative process is the business creates varoius products and sells them in-person or at vendor events.
   ## 4.2 Business operational policies and rules
+  * Both the payment and design for a custom product, that is described by customer, must be submitted before the product is created.
+  * Custom products, that are related to consumption (tumblers and its variations), must be created in a clean enviornment or cleaned prior to shipping/delivering to customer.
+  * Shipping fees vary and are applied to product during payment processing.
+  * The business has the right to ask for permission to change or alter design given the supplies availble or the capability of the employee creating the design on the product.
+  * Due to the customized nature of the products, all sales are final, meaning no returns or exchanges.
   ## 4.3 Business operational constraints
   Solo operator, manages small amount of orders at time.
 Small amount of inventory on hand but has local supplier for main items.
 Could deal with longer ship time for more specialty products.
+The amount of time the products to ship varies based on the number of orders, number of products in order, and the capacity of the business at the specific time.
   ## 4.4 Business operational modes

   ## 4.5 Business operational quality

   ## 4.6 Business structure

 # 5. Preliminary operational concept of proposed system